wasp-os/wasp-os/README.rst

 Introduction
 ------------

-Wasp-os is a firmware for smart watches that are based on the nRF52 family of microcontrollers, including hacker friendly watches such as the Pine64 PineTime.
-Wasp-os includes a digital clock, a stopwatch, a step counter and a heart rate monitor.
-All of these, together with access to the MicroPython REPL for interactive tweaking, development and testing.
+Wasp-os is a firmware for smart watches that are based on the nRF52 family of microcontrollers, and especially for hacker friendly watches such as the Pine64 PineTime.
+Wasp-os features full heart rate monitoring and step counting support together with multiple clock faces, a stopwatch, an alarm clock, a countdown timer, a caclulator and lots of other games and utilities.
+All of this, and still with access to the MicroPython REPL for interactive tweaking, development and testing.

-Wasp-os includes a robust bootloader based on the Adafruit NRF52 Bootloader.
-It has been extended to make it robust for development on form-factor devices without a reset button, power switch, SWD debugger or UART.
+Wasp-os comes fully integrated with a robust bootloader based on the Adafruit NRF52 Bootloader.
+The bootloader has been extended to make it robust for development on form-factor devices without a reset button, power switch, SWD debugger or UART.
 This allows us to confidently develop on sealed devices relying on Bluetooth Low Energy for over-the-air updates.

 Documentation
 -------------